bhdicaire/dataLossPrevention/README.md

 I wasn't happy with the provided bundle of fake files to test my DLP policies.
 They were either too simple or [not localized for my use case](dataSets/README.md#Localization).

 Friend don’t let friends test the effectiveness of a DLP solution with production data.
-You need _realistic test data_ in several formats such as CSV, JSON, SQL, TXT, and Excel to make sure your DLP Policies are working correctly especially after a significant change.
+You need _realistic test data[^1]_ in several formats such as CSV, JSON, SQL, TXT, and Excel to make sure your DLP Policies are working correctly especially after a significant change.

+[^1]: Refer to the [sensitive information type entity definitions provided by Microsoft](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitive-information-type-entity-definitions?view=o365-worldwide) for more information about the required structure.

 ## Datasets